zht1702/zht1702.github.io/README.md

 # zht1702.github.io
-Create to show the first website.
+This is the repository to hang the static html to the Internet.